bcgsc/arcs/README.md

 * Reads file in fastq format `*.fq.gz` (or fasta format `*.fa.gz` if using long reads)
   * For linked reads, ARCS expects an interleaved linked reads file (Barcode sequence expected in the BX tag of the read header or in the form "@readname_barcode" ; Run [Long Ranger basic](https://support.10xgenomics.com/genome-exome/software/pipelines/latest/what-is-long-ranger) on raw chromium reads to produce this interleaved file)

 The Makefile located here: bin/arcs-make will run the full ARCS pipeline.
 It will also optionally run the misassembly corrector [Tigmint](https://github.com/bcgsc/tigmint) prior to scaffolding with ARCS.
+If you are running Tigmint in your pipeline, please ensure that all input files are in your current working directory.

 There are three steps to the pipeline: